 - Two copies of 2-inch ID photo with white background, for your health check-up and residence permit

-(the same size with your passport ID photo)
+(the same size as your passport ID photo)

 - One copy of 1-inch ID photo for your student booklet

 Please bring some cash with you as you may need to purchase food and drink during your travel to campus, as well as to top up your student card after arrival on campus.
-Also, you would need to prepare cash / RMB in bank card for your health check-up and residence permit.
+Additionally, you need to prepare cash / RMB on a bank card for your health check-up and residence permit.

-Below is the amount you are suggested to prepare in advance:
+Below are the amounts you are suggested to prepare in advance:

 - Based on the rate of last year